mStof/Desafios/src/card-component/README-template.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- **Bonus**: See the chat interface animate on the initial load
+- See hover and focus states for interactive elements

 ### Screenshot